yegor256/blog/_posts/2016/nov/2016-11-09-why-no-ebooks.md

 **I don't like digital books**.
 Call me old school, but I don't like to read on screen.
-I like how books feel, how they smell, and how they become "friends".
+I like how books feel, how they smell, and how they become "friends."
 I like to make notes, bookmarks, fold pages, etc. I believe what's very important is not just the content, but the way you "feel" it.
 With a digital book, this emotional aspect of reading is gone; all books are the same.
 You don't